-|Pilot FLGOFF D. B. Strachan (survived) Paddington, NSW
+|Pilot FLGOFF David Bryan Frith Strachan, 401862 (survived) Paddington, NSW

 Force Landed April 6, 1944

-On April 6, 1944 took off on a mission against Semau Island.
-Over the target, hit by anti-aircraft fire and force landed on Cartier Island south of Semaroe Island.
-Both crew survived unhurt.
-Afterwards, they setup one of the machine guns on a coconut palm stump for defense.
+On April 6, 1944 took off piloted by FLGOFF D. B. Strachan on a mission against Semau Island.
+Over the target, hit by anti-aircraft fire and force landed on Cartier Island to the south.

 WW2 Nominal Roll - David Bryan Frith Strachan